-The Roman Amphitheater
+The Roman Amphitheater Built at the end of the first century AD, the amphitheater (136m x

-Built at the end of the first century AD, the amphitheater (136m v 107m) could house about 21,000 spectators (only 12,500 today) who x 107m) could house about 21 000 spectators (only 12 500 today) who watched games and fights.
+107m) could house about 21 000 spectators (only 12 500 today) who watched games and fights.
 Today bull shows are regularly organized.

 The Roman theater